-If you’re one of those who find themselves held back by a poor credit rating, and as long as you are not currently bankrupt, guarantor loans for bad credit can be a great option.
+If you’re held back by a poor credit score rating and you are not currently bankrupt, guarantor loans for bad credit can be a great option.
 They could allow you to borrow the money you need while giving you the opportunity to improve your credit rating at the same time, if you make the repayments on time each month and keep up with all your other bills.

 What is a bad credit loan?

 The principle behind bad credit loans is simple: they are loans for people with bad credit scores, who might not be able to borrow money by other means.

 In cases of bad credit, a guarantor loan for bad credit could help you to finance the car you need for your commute, to get your new business off the ground, cover some of the costs of a wedding or even cover an unexpected cost such as a car repair or home improvement.

 There are a number of reasons why a person may have a poor credit rating, some of which include: